meltano/sdk/cookiecutter/tap-template/{{cookiecutter.tap_id}}/README.md

 `{{ cookiecutter.tap_id }}` is a Singer tap for {{ cookiecutter.source_name }}.

-Built with the Meltano [SDK](https://gitlab.com/meltano/sdk) for Singer Taps.
+Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ## Installation